 R 460.996 Modifications to project.

 Rule 96.
 The interconnection customer shall notify the electric utility of plans for any material modification to the DER subsequent to execution of the interconnection agreement.
 The interconnection customer shall provide this notification by submitting a new application and application fee along with all supporting materials that are reasonably requested by the electric utility.
 The interconnection customer shall not begin any material modification to the DER until the electric utility has approved the new application and completed any necessary system impact study or facilities study.
+Adding new energy storage to a DER does not constitute a material modification to an interconnection agreement so long as the combined system restricts export of energy above levels set in the original interconnection agreement.

 R 460.998 Insurance.